Christian psychology: Christian counseling

 Christian counseling is a manner of psychological therapy that emphasizes the importance of person's relationship with God.
 Christian counseling utilizes the ideas of Christian psychology in order to properly understand and treat patients.
 Both Christian psychology and Christian counseling help people understand the self psychologically and in the eyes of God.
 This specific form of counseling incorporates a person's unique religious views to create a more individualized form of treatment.
+This treatment tends to center around Jesus Christ and the persons perceived relationship with him.
+The better the relationship with him, the better the patients life and understanding of their life they have.